 Any action to shape the culture & engage employees fails?
 Productivity drops and employees leave the 'sinking' boat?
 I don't have a magical solution, but I'd like to take a closer look at a potential cause: lacking vision, mission & purpose.
 Everyone agrees that this is crucial to engagement but the successful way to get there is a science in itself and the business impact is often ignored.
 Below, I outline a guide that not only helps with the definitions but also highlights the interaction as well as the usual pitfalls.

 Not often there is the opportunity to work on your vision, mission, values and culture.
 As mentioned in the previous article, such changes have a long-term impact and should be carefully considered.
-Sensible reasons might be founding a new company or a merger, as currently in our company.
+Reasons might be founding a new company or a merger, as currently in our company.
 In order to avoid unnecessary changes, it is advisable to define the respective aspects wisely and judiciously.
-As shown below, the alignment of these aspects is critical for the culture, as if this fails, employees, customers and bottom line business performance suffer.
+As shown below, the alignment of these aspects is critical for the culture, as if this fails, employees, customers and bottom line performance suffer.

 Pulling together, but in different directions, is pointless.

 To illustrate the significance of alignment, imagine that it is not enough to pull the same string.
 You also have to pull in the same direction to make progress and move towards a common goal.
 Let's see how this can be managed by starting with this goal — the vision.

 The Vision and How to Get There

 Vision and mission are widely used synonymously because they go hand in hand, but in fact, they are quite different.
 They are both fundamental elements of the culture that permeate the entire organisation.
 This happens by guiding the norms, processes, decisions and behaviours of the company and its employees; like cornerstones bundled together to a compass.
 These are usually clearly defined, easy-to-remember short statements that are communicated both internally and externally.